Michael-Davinroy/CS4530-CS5500-Spring-2021/tutorials/week5-unit-testing.md

 ### .toEqual() vs .toBe() vs .toStrictEqual()

-All three matchers are used to test equality and have slight but important differences.
+All three matchers are used to test equality, though they have slight but important differences.
 To understand these differences, let us take a look at the example of Store.ts with the below code.

 - ```ts